FredrikKvalvik/pi-setup/README.md

 # pi-setup

-To use these scripts, you should clone this repo and run the scripts from there.
+To use these scripts, you should clone this repo to the pi and run the scripts from there.
 Its a good idea to read through them before you start.

+install git with `sudo apt-get install git`

 ## important notes